 What is it like to co-own land?

 Co-owning real estate with other people, such as family members, can be a rewarding experience.
-By pooling resources, you can purchase land for personal or investment purposes.
+By pooling resources, you can purchase land for personal or investment purposes and split costs.

 However, you may have a headache if your co-owners cannot agree on how to use the property.
+There may be conflict over who can use the property, how to use it, when to use it, or how costs are split.
 You may need to consider a buyout arrangement, a sale, or a partition action in court.